deptagency/algomart/apps/cms/README.md

 ## Configure Webhook for Scribe

+Running the seed should do this for you, but otherwise the steps are:

 1. Navigate to the CMS and login
 1. Go to Settings > Webhooks
 1. Click on Create Webhook (the round plus button)